sylvainv/manati/README.md

 var manati = require('manati');
 var app = manati(
   process.env.DATABASE_URL || 'postgres://user@localhost/database', // your database connection string
-  'www.example.com', // the domain allow to do cross-request 'info' // the minumum log level that will be output );
+  'info' // the minumum log level that will be output );